Avian Influenza Official Notification from APHA

 - Don’t encourage wild birds onto your property by feeding them

-- Enhance your biosecurity by using a DEFRA APPROVED disinfectant at all entrances if possible.
+- Enhance your biosecurity by using a DEFRA APPROVED disinfectant foot dip at all entrances if possible.
 Clean boots and clothing are advised.
 Hard paved area to be disinfected also.

 - Keep waterfowl (ducks, geese etc) separated from other poultry as the risk to waterfowl is greater.

 The Food Standards Agency are also offering reassurance that bird flu will not pose a food safety risk for UK consumers.
-Poultry products and eating eggs are safe.
+The eating of Poultry products and eating eggs are safe.

 What happens following a local outbreak

 At the source of the avian influenza infection, all birds are evaluated by a vet and if infection is suspected then all the birds on the site are subjected to a humane cull order.
 There is no “get out of jail free card” to play here however – all birds die.
-Temporary no-movement zones are created.
+Temporary no-movement zones are created around ground zero.
 Once the final tests come back and their strain is identified, the following zones are declared.
-The government use a Protection Zone which is 3km wide zone in the immediate vicinity of the latest cases.
-Outside of this zone is an avian influenza Surveillance Zone which is a 10km radius from ground zero.
-Severe movement restrictions are in place in the active Protection Zones and Surveillance Zones.
-No birds in or out etc.
+Severe movement restrictions are put in place in the active Protection Zones and active Surveillance Zones.
+No movement of birds in, or out, or within etc. The Surveillance zones are in place for about a month, but checking on the APHA website or viewing the interactive map will give you the current picture.
+Rules revert to Prevention zone rules when the active zones are no longer in the active state.

 In Scotland, Wales or Northern Ireland you should contact your local APHA office.
 Again the contact numbers are on the link above.